farirpgs/fari-games/_games/charge-rpg.md

 > This game is for people who want to play a generic and narrative table-top RPG adventure about a group of characters struggling to achieve their goals, but pushing themselves to try to get there.

-Some mechanics were inspired, borrowed or adapted from the Forged in the Dark system as well as the Fate system.
-Both those game systems are amazing, and you should definitely check them out, since this game would not exist without them.
+Some mechanics were inspired or adapted from the Fate or Forged in the Dark systems, while others were created to make for more interactive sessions where the players are naturally urged to interact with the world.

-Other mechanics are brand new to [GAME_NAME] and we hope you are going to create amazing stories with them.

 Now let's get to it ⚡